 Amaryllis gets its name from the Greek word Amarysso, which translated means “to sparkle.”

-They are generally available from November to May, but their popularity is at its peak during the winter months and especially during the holiday season.
+They are generally available from November to May, but their popularity peaks during the winter and especially during the holiday season.

 The flower spike length varies depending on the plant type.
 While some are only about 12 inches tall, others reach 24 inches or more.
 Each spike will have two to three flowers per stem.